James Hamilton Doggart: Work

 Near the end of the war, Jimmy began work on a pioneering book on childhood eye diseases.
 It was the start of the most productive period of his career.
 The book was published in 1947 and became a core textbook in the field.
 He followed it up with a companion book, Children’s eye nursing, and then, in 1949, with two other books – Ophthalmic Medicine and Ocular Signs in Slit-Lamp Microscopy.

 These publications turned him into a leading player in the world of ophthalmology.
 His workload mushroomed, and he found himself juggling all kinds of responsibilities.
 He ran between consultancy appointments at Moorfields, St George's and Great Ormond Street hospitals, and still managed to find time to serve a growing private practice.
 He presided over the Faculty of Ophthalmology and sat on a host of other medical committees.
-He wrote numerous papers for medical journals and became an editor on the British Journal of Ophthalmology.
+He wrote numerous papers for medical journals and became an editor of the British Journal of Ophthalmology.
 He was a highly sought-after lecturer on the international circuit and a patient teacher at various hospitals.
 He even pushed ophthalmology into the political field, lobbying parliament to outlaw boxing because of the eye damage it causes.

 Jimmy's career spanned a period of enormous advances in medical technology, from the development of antibiotics to the introduction of laser surgery.
 He played a part in this progress through his own teaching and research work, and by spearheading a new means of advancing medical knowledge – global networking.
 At conferences, through exchange programs, by written correspondence, and as a member of the Order of the Knights of St. John, Jimmy forged links between doctors and eye specialists around the world – from the Soviet Union to Australia, Argentina to the United States.
 He created an informal World Wide Web for medical research.